Ohio Intersection Car Accidents

 As a driver, there are several ways you can reduce your risk of being involved in an intersection accident.
 Be sure to always follow right-of-way rules and keep your eyes on the road at all times.
 You should also:

 - Slow down and thoroughly examine the intersection.

 - Use turn signals appropriately.

 - Take your foot of the gas pedal when you are entering an intersection and look for oncoming vehicles.
 Only accelerate once you make your way past the midway point.

 - When you are coming to a stop, use your rearview mirror to look for any speeding or reckless drivers and take the right measures to avoid getting into an accident.

 - Always be sure you are ready to brake.

 By driving defensively and staying vigilant, you are likely to make it to your final destination without getting into an intersection accident.
-In the event you do find yourself in a crash that was caused by another driver’s negligence, consult the Ohio intersection lawyers from Kisling, Nestico & Redick immediately.
+In the event you don’t know what to do after an accident by another driver’s negligence, consult the Ohio intersection lawyers from Kisling, Nestico & Redick immediately.